CHARM-BDF/charmgpt/custom-mcp-servers/medik-mcp/README.md

 ## Features

 - Run 1-hop queries in the mediKanren knowledge graph
+- Run comprehensive bidirectional queries to get all relationships for an entity
 - Retrieve PubMed abstracts by ID
 - Generate knowledge graph artifacts for visualization
 - Format query results into human-readable text